 Roof Shade Can Detriment Your Home’s Solar Panels

 When considering going solar the amount of shade on your selected roof surfaces is also a critically important factor.
-In order for a residential solar system to function properly it is critically important that the panels are shaded as minimally as possible.
+In order for a residential solar system to function properly, it is critically important that the panels are shaded as minimally as possible.
 When looking at Long Island, most residential rooftop shade is cast by the surrounding trees on your property.
 While trimming trees might seem like an intimidating and expensive task to a homeowner, luckily many high-quality solar installation companies such as GreenLeaf Solar work with partners in the tree trimming industry that can take all the hassle out of trimming your trees for solar.
-In addition to the convince of the tree trimming partnerships many solar companies offer, tree trimming expenses for solar related projects are in many cases eligible for federal rebates up to 30%.
+In addition to the convince of the tree trimming partnerships, many solar companies offer, tree trimming expenses for solar-related projects are in many cases eligible for federal rebates up to 30%.

 Yet another factor that should be considered on the topic of rooftop shade related issues is how the system itself is designed.
 For example, if a residential rooftop solar system is wired to a central inverter in a conventional manner with no solar optimizers any shade cast on the system will largely impact the performance of the entire system.
 On the other hand, if solar optimizers are placed on every solar panel the panels essentially become independently functioning units and as a result are much less impacted by shading.
-With solar optimizers if one solar panel is shaded only that one panel will be affected instead of the entire solar array.
+With solar optimizers, if one solar panel is shaded only that one panel will be affected instead of the entire solar array.
 We’ve Included an example of a highly shaded rooftop solar system that is likely producing very little energy due to the extreme shading of the solar panels

 Solar Panels Can Be Set Up Around Roof Obstructions

-Something else to take into consideration when evaluating the eligibility of your home for solar is the amount of obstructions on the roof(s) you plan to install the solar panels on.
-Roof obstructions include things such as vent pipes, roof fans, skylights, chimneys, exhaust vents and satellite dishes.
-While roof obstructions in no way make solar installations impossible, it is important to understand that a solar panel cannot be laced over a roof obstruction.
+Something else to take into consideration when evaluating the eligibility of your home for solar is the number of obstructions on the roof(s) you plan to install the solar panels on.
+Roof obstructions include things such as vent pipes, roof fans, skylights, chimneys, exhaust vents, and satellite dishes.
+While roof obstructions in no way make solar installations impossible, it is important to understand that a solar panel cannot be placed over a roof obstruction.
 This ultimately means the fewer roof obstructions on your targeted roof(s) the better the case for your solar installation.
 We’ve provided an example solar panels mounted on a roof with multiple obstructions, notice that the installation is still possible however the placement of the panels is designed to avoid such obstructions.

 The Final Solar Factor: Roof Condition and Age

 The final factors to consider when evaluating the eligibility of your roof for solar is the physical condition and age of your roof.
-Contrary to popular belief, installing solar panels on your roof can actually protect your roof and in turn extend its life span.
+Contrary to popular belief, installing solar panels on your roof can actually protect your roof and in turn, extend its lifespan.
 Despite the roof protecting benefits of installing solar panels on your home, it is important to understand that solar panels should not be installed on a highly worn roof that will soon need to be replaced.
 This is due to the fact that replacing your roof after a solar panel installation would require the temporary removal and then reinstallation of your solar panels.
 If you are interested in installing solar panels on your home but have a highly worn roof the best course of action is to install a new roof prior to installing the solar system.

 Luckily many solar installers such as GreenLeaf Solar also have roofing partners that take the hassle out of making your roof solar ready.
-In addition to the roof partnerships many solar companies have, roof repair work conducted in order to make the roof suitable for solar is eligible in most cases for a federal rebate up to 30% of the new roofs cost.
+In addition to the roof partnerships, many solar companies have, roof repair work conducted in order to make the roof suitable for solar is eligible in most cases for a federal rebate up to 30% of the new roofs cost.
 If you have been meaning to replace your home’s roof, going solar is a great opportunity to save on both the installation of your new roof as well as your monthly electric bill!